A fantastic introduction to Nepal’s mountains, this trek that takes you to the base of the Himalayas within a week.

 FLIGHT / LAND TRANSFERS

 You can choose any mode of transport to commute from Kathmandu to Pokhara.
-From Kathmandu, you can take a 30 minutes’ scenic flight to Pokhara and drive to Phedi or drive for 6/7 hours from Kathmandu along the Prithvi Highway to Phedi, the starting point of the trek.
-On your return, our car/bus shall pick you from Lumre and drive to Pokhara.
-You can choose between flying or driving back to Kathmandu from Pokhara.
-We also arrange all airport pick up and drop transfers.
+From Kathmandu, you can take a 30 minutes’ scenic flight to Pokharaor you can drive for 6/7 hours from Kathmandu along the Prithvi Highway to Pokhara.
+After reaching, you have a short drive to Phedi, the starting point of the trek.
+On your return, you can choose between flying or driving back from Pokhara to Kathmandu.
+We will also arrange the transportation from your hotel to the airport (Kathmandu).

 TREKKING GEARS & EQUIPMENT

 You will need walking boots, sleeping bag (4 seasons/ -20C rated), waterproof jacket and trousers, fleece jacket, warm hat and gloves, sunglasses, water bottle, sun-screen and day pack.
 Comprehensive list of equipment will be provided once you book your trip.
 It's not necessary to spend a lot of money buying extra equipment and clothing before your trip.
 Majority of these gears can be bought or hired at reasonable rates in Kathmandu.

 There are numerous suppliers of trekking gears in Kathmandu supplying genuine branded items or imitations depending on your choice and price.
 You can get anything from down jackets and sleeping bags to socks or thermal wears that you need for your trek.
 They might not be the best but good enough for the trek considering the price.

 EQUIPMENT PROVIDED BY COMPANY